Raving with your Partner

 My husband always thought that matching was weird until we went to Tomorrowland in 2019.
 We decided to do an Australian themed outfit, and my big Bunnings hat saved us several times.
 It's hard to miss a giant straw hat, bobbing around the crowd.
 Matching outfits are not only good for Insta but also a great way to say to someone, "Have you seen a person dressed EXACTLY like this?"
 The more outrageous the better!

 Lost your friend's timetable?
 No one's shown up at your meeting spot?
 And all your texts won't send?
-Well, you always have the one final backup, and honestly, it’s a great habit to get into the second you step onto a festival site.
+Well, you always have the one final backup, and honestly, it's a great habit to get into the second you step onto a festival site.
 TIMESTAMP ALL YOUR TEXT MESSAGES.
 Seriously.
 It takes less than 10 seconds.
-At the end of every message, but the time that you sent it at.
+At the end of every message, put the time that you sent it at.
 That way, even when the service is spotty (always) and the messages come through in the wrong order (also always) you'll know exactly how late to the conversation you are.
-It can save you a lot of time if you’re playing phone tag at a festival.
+It can save you a lot of time if you're playing phone tag at a festival.

 At the end of the day, you're there to have a great time, make memories, and experience something different, so take some time to do just that.
 If it's a camping festival, get to know your neighbors!
 They could be locals to the area, or veterans to that festival who can share some helpful tips, or just provide some company during the festival pregame!
 If it's not a camping festival, that doesn't mean you can't make friends!
 Compliment someone's outfit, share a joke between sets, anything to break the ice!
 You never know, you might meet someone who becomes part of your rave fam in the future!